Rachel-Cellulose/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that creates a file named exactly this, containing the text Best School
+It is a good file that cuts iron without making a noise